If you're recently bereaved you may be worried about how you’ll manage financially.

 While you’re finding your feet there may be benefits, grants or other financial support available which can help you through this difficult time.

 If your wife, husband or civil partner died on or after 6 April 2017 and you were under State Pension age you may be entitled to Bereavement Support Payment.
 This provides a lump sum plus up to 18 monthly payments.
-The amount you get depends on your circumstances so you will get more if you have children who are under 16 or still in full-time education.
+There are two rates and the amount you get depends on if you are entitled to Child Benefit.
 The gov.uk website has details of how to apply.

 Help paying for a funeral

-You can apply for a Funeral Payment if you’re responsible for paying for someone’s funeral.
-It can help towards the cost of the funeral but it’s unlikely to cover everything – the average award in 2016/17 was £1,429.
-The Funeral Payment isn’t usually repayable.
+You can apply for a Funeral Expenses Payment if you’re responsible for paying for someone’s funeral.
+It can help towards the cost but it’s unlikely to cover everything – the average award in 2017/18 was £1,461.
+The Funeral Expenses Payment isn’t usually repayable.
 However, if the deceased left behind money or other assets these may have to be used to pay back any payment you received.

-A Budgeting Loan (known as a Budgeting Advance if you receive Universal Credit) is a loan paid on top of your benefits to help towards certain costs, including funeral expenses.
-You can apply for it in addition to a Funeral Payment if the Funeral Payment amount isn’t enough to cover the full funeral costs.
+A Budgeting Loan (or a Budgeting Advance if you receive Universal Credit) is a loan paid on top of your benefits to help towards certain costs, including funeral expenses.
+You can apply for it in addition to a Funeral Expenses Payment if this isn’t enough to cover the full funeral costs.
 As it’s a loan, you have to pay it back but you don’t have to pay interest on it.
-The amount you get varies depending on whether you are single, part of a couple or have children and also on your ability to repay.
-The average budgeting loan in 2016/17 was £431.
+The amount you get varies depending on whether you are single (up to £348), part of a couple (up to £464) or claim Child Benefit (up to £812) and also on your ability to repay.
+The average budgeting loan in 2017/18 was £408.

 Other state benefits